tariqjamel/TNM-Crush/README.md

         Score tracking for competitive play.

     Getting Started:
-        Ensure you have SFML installed.
+        Ensure you have SFML installed.!

         Clone the repository.
         Build and run the game.